 Module aims

-This module aims to provide students with the opportunity to review prior knowledge and theories within their specialism and build upon this further.
+This module is an opportunity for students to review their prior knowledge and theories within the subject specialism and build upon this further.
 The module aims to develop and enhance technical and practical skills through application and practice.